subk/kube-watch/README.md

 ## [Watching resources](#watching-resources)

 By default, [kube-watch](https://github.com/subk/kube-watch) will first request Kubernetes API to fetch the last `resourceVersion` for requested resource.
-See [documentation](https://github.com/kubernetes/kubernetes/blob/master/docs/devel/api-conventions.md#concurrency-control-and-consistency) for more details.
+See [Kubernetes documentation](https://github.com/kubernetes/kubernetes/blob/master/docs/devel/api-conventions.md#concurrency-control-and-consistency) for more details.
 If you want to specify `resourceVersion` manually, see [Query Parameters](#query-parameters) section.

-`new KubeWatch(resource, options)` -> `EventEmitter`

 ### [Supported API & Resources](#supported-api)
 See [Kubernetes API documentation](http://kubernetes.io/docs/api/) for more details.